Skip to main content

 When the Palisades fire burned through Pacific Palisades beginning January 7, 2025, it destroyed thousands of structures.
 Among them were the homes of roughly a third of Kehillat Israel's nearly 1,000 member families — by later counts, about 250 lost outright and another 250 families displaced — and the homes of all three of the synagogue's clergy: Senior Rabbi Amy Bernstein, Rabbi Daniel Sher, and Cantor Chayim Frenkel, along with that of emeritus Rabbi Stephen Carr Reuben.
 The synagogue building survived with smoke damage.

 Clergy who reentered days later found the sanctuary looking much as they had left it.
 'At least this home is standing for so many people,' Bernstein said.
-Frenkel went further in one direction and not the other: 'This is now a refuge for the entire community, not just the Jewish community.'
-The building became exactly that through the recovery — a resource hub for a neighborhood in which most families, Jewish or not, had lost everything around it.
-The word miracle entered the record from outside: Governor Gavin Newsom, meeting the congregation's leaders on January 28, said 'to know their place of worship still standing is nothing short of a miracle.'
+Frenkel said, 'This is now a refuge for the entire community, not just the Jewish community.'
+The building became a resource hub through the recovery for a neighborhood in which most families, Jewish or not, had lost everything around it.
+Governor Gavin Newsom, meeting the congregation's leaders on January 28, said 'to know their place of worship still standing is nothing short of a miracle.'

 On May 15, 2026, sixteen months after the fire, hundreds of congregants carried the Torah scrolls back into a renovated sanctuary, one of the first religious institutions to reopen in the Palisades.
 The date doubled as Cantor Frenkel's 40th anniversary with the congregation.
 Members told the Jewish Telegraphic Agency that the building's survival was a major reason their families chose to rebuild in the neighborhood at all.